 Devin Castle, which is about a 15 minute drive from Old Town, is a wonderful step back into ancient times.
 Believed to date back to the 5th century B.C, the well preserved ruins sit perched on a cliff overlooking the banks of the water where the Danube and Morava rivers meet.
 It’s a long, uphill hike to get to the castle from the parking lot but worth every step.
 Surrounding the castle and running along the river, is a paved walkway that is great for a stroll on a nice day.

 The castle costs approximately €4 a person to get in, but beware, they only take cash.
 We actually found several places through Czech Republic, Slovakia, and Poland that did not accept credit cards.
 It is definitely beneficial to take out cash in all three countries, which unfortunately all use different currency, too.
 We did find many of the places in Czech Republic and Poland would also accept euros, which is what they use in Slovakia and most of Europe, but not all of them.

 From Bratislava, we drove into Czech Republic and spent the night in the town of Brno.

-If I had this trip to do over again, we would have spent at least one night in Bratislava to give us more time to explore.
-I would also venture further into the country to get a real feel for what life is like in Slovakia.
+If I had this trip to do over again, we would have spent at least one night in Bratislava to give us more time to explore the city.
+I would also venture further into the country and possibly check out Northern Slovakia.
 This is one of those countries I am confident I will return to someday.
-Although I did get to see my Slovakian sister who met us in Prague, I would have loved to visit her hometown of Bojnice.
+Although I did get to see my Slovakian sister who met us in Prague, I would have loved to visit her hometown of Bojnice, as well.
 That is definitely something on my bucket list for the future.

 Need more info on things to do in Slovakia?
 Check out Girl Astray, an excellent resource written by a Bratislava native.